bradverhulst/OrdinalData/README.md

 This page is a companion website to the manuscript:

 Verhulst, B., & Neale, M.C.
-(Under Review) Best Practices for Binary or Ordinal Data Analysis.
+(2021) Best Practices for Binary or Ordinal Data Analysis.
+Behavior Genetics Volume 51, pages 204–214.

 In the paper, we conduct a series of simualation studies to assess the bias that accrues in estimates of Pearson product-moment correlations when they are applied to ordinal data.